suhasagg/AdCaptchaServerScalable/README.md

 Captcha Analytics will be stored in AnalyticReportfile.txt File is created in D:/ drive.
 All the reports are ingested in Elasticsearch for data visualisation and custom dimensions report.
-Collected data points are ingested in data lake for interaction modelling with user data points collected via other channels - website page interaction, mobile app interaction, campaign interaction.
+Collected data points are ingested in data lake for feature interaction modelling with user data points collected via other channels - website page interaction, mobile app interaction, campaign interaction.
 Data points go through regular processing and enhancement process using third party databases like Maxmind, Wurfl, Semantic Engine.

 Format of file is -